 A discriminator determines the existence or non-existence of a component.
 If the discriminator is successful then the component is known to exist and any subsequent errors will not cause backtracking at points of uncertainty.
 If a discriminator is unsuccessful then the component is known not to exist and backtracking occurs immediately.

-If the complex type of an element contains a sequence group as its content then if the sequence group is known not to exist, then the element is known not to exist.
+If the complex type of an element contains a sequence group as its content model then if the sequence group is known not to exist, then the element is known not to exist.

 Examples of dfdl:discriminator annotation are below :